 The Effect of Temperature on Semiconductors

-Semiconductors have a negative temperature coefficient for resistance—this means conductance increases and resistance decreases when heated.
+Semiconductors have a negative temperature coefficient for resistance—this means that conductance increases and resistance decreases when heated.
 Heat applied to semiconductor material causes the separation of the outermost electrons from the atomic nucleus of the material compounds due to an increase in energy.
 These free electrons become conductive.

 As the number of free electrons increases, there will be an associated drop in resistance.
 Maintaining temperatures within a specific range is necessary to facilitate the proper function of electronic devices that operate using semiconductors.
 Tightly regulated temperature control is even more critical in semiconductor manufacturing.